por Lauren Dubinsky

 For those who need to move fast and expand clinical capabilities -- and would love new equipment -- the uCT 550 Advance offers a new fully configured 80-slice CT in up to 2 weeks with routine maintenance and parts and Software Upgrades for Life™ included.

 The health system conducts a survey every few years to get input from the HTM community about what drives recruitment.
 The 2019 survey included 334 responses from BESS, BME, supervisors and the Veterans Integrated Service Networks (VISN) staff.

 When asked how satisfied the participants are with their current position, 65% responded “very satisfied/satisfied,” which was up from 63% in 2017.
 Furthermore, it was discovered that salary and promotional opportunities were a big driver of satisfaction in the VA.

 “So we knew that our recruitment and retention strategies had to be focused on these two areas because, obviously, this is a priority in our field,” said Buckley.

 The survey also found that the top motivation for leaving the VA in 2019 was salary dissatisfaction, followed by lack of promotion opportunity and poor service line leadership.
 In response to this, the VA included retention strategies in each of their work groups to address those concerns.

 The BME subgroup deployed a 10-question exit interview for their service line across the U.S. to pinpoint why people are leaving and to prevent that from happening.
-They also rolled out a Stay VA interview process for staff member currently employed to find out what drives them to stay.
+They also rolled out a Stay VA interview process for staff members currently employed to find out what drives them to stay.

 According to Buckley, once you know what they like about the job, you can develop strategies to enhance those aspects.
 For instance, if they really like imaging then you can focus their preventative maintenance or everyday tasks on that department.